I uplift stories rooted in places experiencing change.

 My work begins with language, lifting off the page in the form of multi-sensory ecosystems.

-I am a São Paulo-born, London-based creative director, poet, and educator working at the intersection of art, ecology, and science.
+I am a São Paulo-born, London-based creative director, writer, and educator working at the intersection of art, education, and socio-ecological impact.
 My installations are narrative environments that make the intangible – vanishing landscapes, silenced histories, ecological loss – palpably present in the room.

-Recent works include Lungs of the Earth (2024), a sonic tribute to the Amazon woven from field recordings, spatial sound and spoken word poetry by Brazilian and Latinx artists; Terra Poetica (2026), an interactive installation exploring ecological futures through poetry, spatial sound and computational networks; and a blue moment (forthcoming in 2026), a multimedia work layering film, poetry, dance, and spatial sound to explore Arctic erasure and resilience.
-My debut poetry collection, a blue moment, is being published by Guest Editions (releasing in Autumn 2026).
+Recent works include Lungs of the Earth (Pulmões da Terra) (2024), a sonic tribute to the Amazon; Terra Poetica (2026), an interactive landscape connecting humans and the more-than-human; and a blue moment (2026), an immersive film-poem and elegy to the Arctic.
+My debut poetry collection, a blue moment, is being published by Guest Editions and releasing in Autumn 2026.
 I have received four Canada Council for the Arts awards supporting this body of work.

-My research is grounded in collaboration with environmental scientists at Imperial College London, King’s College London, Sierra Club, University of Svalbard, Carleton University, University of British Columbia, and Yukon University, putting a commitment to accurate environmental storytelling at the heart of my practice.
+My research is grounded in collaboration with environmental scientists at Imperial College London, King’s College London, Sierra Club, University of Svalbard, Carleton University, University of British Columbia, putting a commitment to accurate environmental storytelling at the heart of my practice.

-I am a member of the League of Canadian Poets and part of the artist collective Terra Sapiens Studio.
+I am part of the artist collective Terra Sapiens Studio and a member of the League of Canadian Poets.
 I have been an artist-in-residence at the Spitsbergen Artists Center (Norway, 2023), Sierra Club BC (Canada, 2020), and the Gullkistan Center for Creativity (Iceland, 2019).
 I hold a MEd in Education for Sustainability from the University of British Columbia and a Bachelor of Fine Arts from Concordia University.

 Listen to an interview with me on the Terra Sapiens Podcast